swedenconnect/IETF-SVT/svt-jws/draft-santesson-svt-jws.md

 The SVT SHALL contain a SigReference claims object that SHALL contain the following data:

-- sig_hash -- The hash over the associated signature value bytes (the base64url-decoded bytes of the signature parameter).
+- sig_hash -- The hash over the associated signature value (the bytes of the base64url-decoded signature parameter).

 - sb_hash -- The hash over all bytes signed by the associated signature (the JWS Signing Input according to {{RFC7515}}).